How to Transplant Your Plants to Bigger Pots

 • There is little or no new growth.

-Roots growing through the bottom of a pot.
+How to Easily Transplant Plants Without Killing Them: Roots growing through the bottom of a pot.

 These roots have pushed through the grow pot.
 Time for a large pot!

-If you see any of these signs, it’s time to repot your plants into a larger container.
+As a general rule, if you see any of these signs, it’s time to repot your plants into a larger container.
 With a little extra room to spread out, they’ll soon be looking better than ever.

 Begin by choosing a new pot that is about 2-3 inches wider than the current pot.
 Select a pot with drainage holes to help prevent root rot.

-A plant in its original pot sitting next to a larger pot to which it will be transplanted.
+How to Easily Transplant Plants Without Killing Them: A plant in its original pot sitting next to a larger pot to which it will be transplanted.

 From one home to another!